intuition-dev/INTUITION2/articles/fe2.md

 Also due to constraints, Senior Frontend developers maybe remote or at least have a Friday WAH (work from home), (vs backend that likely have to be local due to security of backend data).

 Candidates Senior Frontend developers should have some example sites, including their own, and opinion on css websites they like and other other sr Frontend developers they admire. (note: If the people they admire are .js or imperative developers I myself would consider them for the backend team)
+And they must demonstrate a liking for CSS.

 The Frontend developers tend to be more senior than backend: and should have potential to become principal Developers, designers or product managers once they advance.